ibm-cloud-docs/hs-crypto/prepare-management-utilities.md

     ```
     {: pre}

-  3. When prompted, choose not to install links to the Management Utilities applications, and then install the applications to any subdirectories.
+  3. When prompted, choose the installation folder for the Management Utilities and then select the **Don't create links** option.

 ### Optional: Verifying the integrity and authenticity of the installation file
 {: #verify-code-signing}